The Hub Scrub Project - Revising and Refreshing Old Hubs

 Most of my summary paragraphs were written quickly so I could get to the publish button.
 I want to make sure that I have provided a summary that will satisfy the reader that I delivered what I promised them in the title and introductory paragraph.

-This is also a chance to make sure that Google knows the topic of your hub.
+This is another chance to make sure that Google knows the topic of your hub.
 If you find yourself using the word "it" frequently, you might want to consider replacing it with a noun that can serve as a keyword.
+Be sure you aren't using the same words over and over again though, since it could be considered keyword stuffing.

 Avoid Copying